AndyGoodwin16/ToxicTuesday/README.md

 # Toxic Tuesday

+A tool for gathering, storing, and visualizing League of Legends custom game data.

-Please visit https://andygoodwin16.github.io/ToxicTuesday/ then, navigate to FAQ page for project details and questions.
+Please visit https://andygoodwin16.github.io/ToxicTuesday/ then, navigate to FAQ page for project details.